• Skip to primary navigation

 Instructions

-Clarify the butter: Add the butter to a small sauté pan and turn the heat to low.
+• Clarify butter.
+Add the butter to a small sauté pan and turn the heat to low.
 Melt the butter completely.
 Use a spoon to remove the milk solids from the top surface.
-Then, very slowly, pour the butter into a large mixing bowl, leaving any milk solids that have settled to the bottom, in the pan.
+Then, very slowly, pour the butter into the large mixing bowl with the thyme, leaving any milk solids that have settled to the bottom, in the pan.

 • Slice potatoes.
 Preferably using a mandoline, slice the potatoes as thinly as possible, but not paper thin!
 Add all of the slices to the bowl with the butter, and use your hands to be sure the slices separate and all become well coated.